khakhalin/notes/keywords/pagerank.md

 > BTW, apparently map-reduce architecture was originally invented to run pageranks.

-1:01:30
+**Flows interpretation**: arguably, the most intuitively relateable (and incidentally, one that is easier to generalize to special cases discussed below).
+Imagine that all random walks are happening at the same time, with lots of particles on the graph.
+At any moment, some notes will have more particles on them (nodes with higher ranks, aka probabilities), while some nodes will have only few particles.
+Some edges will transport more partices, and some edges will transport fewer of them.
+We can think of it as some fluid flowing through the network.
+Each node would split its in-flow over its out-flow edges, and edges leading from nodes with higher rank will support higher flows.
+With this intuition, "teleportation" is equivalent to every node having a small "sink" through which an 1-β share of its content leaks out.
+Dead-end nodes have large (all-consuming) sinks in them.
+Everything that gets into the sinks is pumped on top of this net, and is sprinkled equally to every node.

+To make the intuition even more visceral: imagine a sand castle on a beach, with little pits in the sand, connected with dug-out "channels".
+The same amount of water slowly trickles into each and every pit from above, and also a share of water is constantly consumed by the sand, but still, water can run from one pit to another.
+If a pit has lots of in-flows, it will have more water in it, once this dynamic situation comes to an equilibrium.

-**How to calculate Pagerank in practice?** The adjacency matrix A is sparse, so it can exist in memory, but the "Google matrix" $\mathcal{M}$ is no longer sparse, and has N² dimensions that are impractical.
-So go back to a sparse matrix M with no dead-ends (zeroes for dead-ends), and add a scalar manually.
-And to deal with leaking dead-ends, just renormalize R at every step, which is equivalent to insta-teleportation.
+**How to calculate Pagerank in practice?** The adjacency matrix A is sparse, so it can exist in memory, but the "Google matrix" $\mathcal{M}$ is no longer sparse, and has N×N dimensions.
+The only reason to create this monstrous $\mathcal{M}$ is to get access to proves and guarantees from linear algebra, but it is absolutely impractical computationally.
+So instead, we will work with a sparse matrix M, with no dead-ends (zeroes for dead-ends), and then add a scalar manually.
+And to deal with leaking dead-ends, we'll just renormalize R at every step, which is equivalent to insta-teleportation.

-Just in case, the algorithm once again:
+Full algorithm:

 1. Set $r=\vec{1}/N$
 2. $\displaystyle \forall j: r' = 0+β\sum_{i→j}\frac{r_i}{d_i}$.
 That is, if no edges lead to j and $\{i: i→j\}=\varnothing$, this $r_j = 0$.
 3. $\displaystyle \forall j: r' = r' + \frac{1-S}{N}$ where $S=\sum_j r'_j$.
 4. If $\sum_j |r_j' - r_j|<ε$, break the loop.
 5. Else: $r = r'$, and loop back to point 2 (next iteration).

-1:12:24

 ## Personalized PageRank and Random walk with restarts